 |Reinstatement fee||$30 fee, and SR-22 certificate.||$30, and SR-22 certificate.|

-One of the frustrations that our car accident lawyers have is that these penalties are rarely enforced against uninsured drivers and vehicle owners.
-The responding police often doesn’t write a ticket even if the driver admits to driving without insurance.
-And when the driver gives false insurance information, e.g. shows an insurance card but the insurance company says the policy lapsed or is not in force, the police will very rarely follow up on that criminal act.
+One of the frustrations that our car accident attorneys have is that these penalties are rarely enforced against uninsured drivers and vehicle owners.
+The responding police often don’t write a ticket even if the driver admits to driving without insurance.
+And when the driver gives false insurance information, e.g. shows an insurance card but the insurance policy lapsed or is not in force, the police will very rarely follow up on that criminal act.

 If you are in an accident and the other driver doesn’t have insurance, call us and speak with a lawyer for a free consultation.
-We will help you get uninsured compensation from your insurance company, and we will work with the police to encourage them to prosecute the uninsured driver.
+We will help you get the uninsured compensation you are entitled to from your auto insurance company, and we will work with the police to encourage them to prosecute the uninsured driver.